MicrosoftDocs/power-platform/power-virtual-agents/analytics-csat.md

 To see additional information about each topic, select the **Detail** link to display the Topic details page.
 For more information, see the [Topic details page](analytics-topic-details.md).

-## Scores over Time chart
+## Scores over time chart

-The Scores over Time chart provides a graphical view of the average CSAT score over the specified time period.
+The CSAT scores over Time chart provides a graphical view of the average CSAT score over the specified time period.

-## Average CSAT Score chart
+## Average CSAT score chart

-The Average CSAT Score chart provides a graphical view of the average of CSAT scores for sessions in which customers respond to an end-of-session request to take the survey.
+The Average CSAT score chart provides a graphical view of the average of CSAT scores for sessions in which customers respond to an end-of-session request to take the survey.
 The CSAT survey asks customers to rate their experience on a scale of "terrible" to "excellent," where "terrible" is given a value of 1 and "excellent" is given a value of 5.

-## CSAT Survey Response Rate chart
+## CSAT survey response rate chart

-The Survey Response Rate chart shows the number of CSAT surveys that were presented and the percentage of surveys that were completed.
+The CSAT survey response rate chart shows the number of CSAT surveys that were presented and the percentage of surveys that were completed.